wpugphil/eventsphil/README.md

 ## Updating core, installing theme or plugins

-The site code is revision controlled from this central repository.
+The site code is version controlled from this central repository.

 1) Update composer.json
 2) lando composer update